piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## Timing

+Even though every Founder will likely need the education on the topics they all share in common, there is very little likelihood that they will all be experiencing these issues at the same time.

 The most critical aspect of delivering shared curriculum is understanding when to time that content for your class.

-This most relevant time for delivering that learning is after the majority of Founders have had the opportunity to fail on their own.
+The most relevant time for delivering a shared, class-wide learning experience is after the majority of Founders have had the opportunity to fail on their own.

+Over the years, we learned that you can use the Accelerator program format to artificially introduce factors that cause all Founders and Companies to experience the same problem at the same time.

 					109. Structure was ad hoc for first two classes
 					110. Formalized for Coconut Creme and Derby